stanislaw/SoftwareDesignHeuristics/README.md

   delivered to a critical person.
 - A manager neglecting to follow up on an important topic raised by employees, leaving it unresolved in an inbox without due attention.

+### Learn from Lessons

+Do something, then learn from experience.
+Don't forget – take deliberate time to reflect.
+The industry has developed several best practices for capturing lessons
+learned:

+- Standards: Organizational and industry knowledge is captured in standards, handbooks, guidelines, and best practices.
+- Post-mortems: When something goes wrong, those involved produce a structured report about the event.
+Larger companies maintain databases of critical incidents that employees can study to educate themselves.
+- Debriefs: After a meeting, the group discusses what went well or wrong.
+- Lessons learned documentation and meetings: After completing an important activity, such as a project or milestone, the team takes time to reflect on what went well or wrong, learn from it, and document the findings.

+Learning doesn't have to be only organizational – it can also be personal.

+Examples:

+- If a project was successful, what made it so?
+If a project failed, what were the key contributing factors?
+How can it be improved next time?
+- Learning how to estimate software work better – what if a task was estimated to take X weeks but actually took 3X?
+Wouldn't it be valuable to improve estimation skills?
+- If one colleague is significantly more effective than another, what makes them so?
+What tools, techniques, or habits contribute to their efficiency?
+Can something be learned from them?
+- Observing bugs missed during code reviews – what types of bugs tend to escape static analysis or peer review?
+What patterns can be identified to prevent them in the future?

 ### Use Diagrams